2003 National League Championship Series: Game 6

-In Game 6, the Cubs struck first when Kenny Lofton singled to lead off the first off of Carl Pavano and scored on Sammy Sosa's one-out double.
-In the sixth, after two singles and a double play put Sosa at third off of Pavano, reliever Dontrelle Willis's ball four wild pitch to Eric Karros allowed Sosa to score.
+In Game 6, the Cubs struck first when Kenny Lofton singled to lead off the first off Carl Pavano and scored on Sammy Sosa's one-out double.
+In the sixth, after two singles and a double play put Sosa at third off Pavano, reliever Dontrelle Willis's ball four wild pitch to Eric Karros allowed Sosa to score.
 Next inning, Paul Bako hit a leadoff single and moved to second on a sacrifice bunt.
 After a strikeout, Willis was relieved by Chad Fox, who allowed an RBI single to Mark Grudzielanek.

 With thousands of fans on the street outside sold-out Wrigley Field, poised to celebrate, the Cubs held a 3–0 lead going into the top of the eighth inning of Game 6.
-After Mike Mordecai hit a high pop fly to left field, the team was a mere five outs away from their first World Series since 1945.
+After Mike Mordecai hit a high pop fly to left field, the team was a mere five outs away from their first World Series appearance since 1945.

 Mark Prior had retired the last eight hitters and had allowed only three hits up to that point.
 Center fielder Juan Pierre then hit a double off Prior.

 On the eighth pitch of his at bat, Luis Castillo hit a high foul ball toward the left field wall.
 Cubs left fielder Moisés Alou (a former Marlin who had won a world championship with the club in 1997) headed toward the stands to catch the ball for the potential second out.
 As Alou reached for the ball hit by his former teammate, Cubs fan Steve Bartman, along with others near the area, did the same.
 The ball bounced off Bartman's hands and into the stands.
 Though the Cubs pleaded for a call of fan interference, left field umpire Mike Everitt ruled that the ball had left the field of play and was therefore up for grabs.
 Alou, who was visibly angry at Bartman's catch, initially acknowledged that he would not have made the catch, but he later denied making such a statement and said if he had, it was only to make Bartman feel better.